iotaledger/stronghold.rs/stm/README.md

 ## TODO / Questions
 - In an extreme case two transactions want to write to the same location, which would result in a permanent dead lock of each transaction.
 Is there a way to detect writes to the same location, which would result in an error?
 - Could a Transaction = Future?
+- Problem: blocking Futures while processing?
+How-To?
+Another Future could wrape the execution, block advancing until a signal has been send.
+Returning the internal future to advance

+# Issues
+-

 # Resources